Political Scientism – Beware the Enlightened Ones

-In as much as Newton’s theories testably described and predicted things that had not been accurately described or predicted before, they were both true and useful – or, at least they were much “truer” than any understanding of the world that had come before it.
+In as much as Newton’s theories testably described and predicted things that had not been accurately described or predicted before, they were both true and useful – or, at least they were much “truer” than any understanding of the world that had come before them.

 Newton was doing physics, but his work clearly implied a certain metaphysics.
-Newton’s explanations, and therefore the underlying reality, were deterministic - meaning that if you knew the laws that governed things and their state at one instance, then you could predict in principle their motions and states at all times.
+Newton’s explanations, and therefore the underlying reality, were deterministic - meaning that if you knew the laws that governed things and their state at one instant, then you could predict in principle their motions and states at all times.
 They rested on common-sense, observable, causation – meaning that a specific cause necessarily leads to a specific effect.
 They used a common-sense framework of time and space, in which a foot is always a foot and a second is always a second, everywhere and always.
 In one fell swoop, Newton’s work eliminated the need for any non-physical explanations of a huge number of terrestrial and celestial phenomena.
-It was better than what came before it because whereas, say, the Church’s explanatory entities (God, the saints, the soul) failed to explain why the world operated as it did rather than any other way, Newton’s explanatory entities (force, mass etc.) did exactly that, and did it with precision and in a way that could even be used to control the world to deliver specific outcomes.
+It was better than what came before it because whereas, say, the Church’s explanatory entities (God, the saints, the soul) failed to explain why the world operated as it did rather than any other way, Newton’s explanatory entities (force, mass etc.) did exactly that, and did it with precision and in a way that could even be used to control the world to deliver desired outcomes.

 Over the next hundred years, there was a lot more where all that came from.
 In 1785, for example, Coulomb did in the domain of electricity and magnetism what Newton had done in the domain of mechanics and gravity.
 And as science advanced, so-called former “knowledge” that could not be tested against the direct experience of physical objects; that invoked non-physical explanations of anything; that could not be the basis of accurate predictions of physical phenomena – was seen by some to be no more than commitments of faith, guesswork, or superstition.
-In other words, it wasn’t just wrong: it was of an altogether lower order - perhaps even derisible - and the people who advanced them were backward-thinking.
+In other words, it wasn’t just wrong: it was of an altogether lower order - perhaps even derisible - and the people who advanced it were backward-thinking.